 Previous program graduates have completed their observation hours at a variety of local school districts, including Bloomfield, Canandaigua, Fairport, Geneva, Rochester, Victor, and many others.

 Experiment with Innovative Education Technology

 Teaching in the 21st century requires a high level of comfort with digital technology and online learning strategies.
-In courses like CSC 121 Technology in Education, you'll explore emerging trends in educational technology and discuss how to use these tools to create meaningful educational experiences for students.
+Explore emerging trends in educational technology and discuss how to use these tools to create meaningful experiences for students.

-The class introduces you to a variety of online teaching frameworks and provides essential information about digital communication, accessibility standards, and licensing principles.
+Practice a variety of online teaching strategies while learning about digital communication, accessibility standards, and licensing principles.

 You will also gain experience with specific tools, including: